MichaelJNorris/Follower/README.md

 Follower
 ========

-Follow 1st order statistics of a data stream.
+Follow 1st order distribution of a data stream.